mr-narwaria/Emerging-Protocol-Computer-Networks/README.md

 handshake complexity and improving encryption algorithms.
 ## 7. WebSocket Protocol
-WebSocket is a communication protocol that provides full-duplex communication channels over a single, long-lived connection, allowing for real-time data exchange between a client and a server in web applications.
+WebSocket is a communication protocol that provides full-duplex communication channels over a single, long-lived connection, allowing for real-time data exchange between a client and a server in web applications.The advantage of WebSocket is that it enables real-time communication between the client and server without frequent HTTP requests/responses.
+This brings benefits such as reduced latency and improved performance and responsiveness of web apps.

 ## 8. HTTP/3
 HTTP/3 is an application layer protocol that utilizes the QUIC transfer protocol over UDP.
 It retains the familiar request-response model, status codes, and reliance